Sandra Stein: The Path Less Traveled

 ~John 16:33b ESV

-I tried to argue, stating how calm and peaceful the other path looked and how many other people were going that way.
-Then I laughed at myself, “Who on earth am I arguing with?”
+I tried to argue, stating how calm and peaceful the other path appeared and how many other people went that way.
+Then I laughed at myself.
+“Who on earth was I arguing with?”

 “Okay, I get it!”
 I said.

 I walked back to the narrow path.
-Hidden partially behind a bush, I noticed a sign, Fidem.
-That is the Latin word for faith.
+Soon, hidden partially behind a bush, I noticed a sign that read, Fidem, the Latin word for faith.

-I took a deep breath and stepped onto the path.
-Seeing the angels were still there, I quickened my pace.
-Glancing around, it was frightening.
-I now questioned my choice.
+Faith?
+Angels?
+I didn’t understand, but something inside told me to take that path, so I moved forward.
+I inhaled deeply and stepped onto the path.
+Seeing the angels still there, I quickened my pace.
+Glancing around, I was frightened and questioned my choice.

-Halfway to the angels, big, ugly creatures with glowing eyes came from behind the trees.
+When I had walked halfway to the angels, big ugly creatures with glowing eyes came from behind the trees.
 Drooling and growling, they sprinted toward me.
 I turned to run, but a fiery arrow pierced my arm.
 I gasped in pain.
-Another one stuck me in the neck.
-A third in my leg.
-I fell to the ground while the creatures closed in.
+Another one stuck in my neck.
+A third pierced my leg.
+I fell to the ground, and the creatures closed in.

 For we walk by faith, not by sight.